Engineering Lab Design Background

-Our deliverables include syncronized CAD design files, project planning and sequencing documentation, and utility requirements documents.
-DCI has designed engineering labs for companies such as Xilinx and Lockheed-Martin and we are proud to provde references upon request.
+Our deliverables include synchronized CAD design files (AutoCAD), project planning and sequencing documentation (MS Project), and utility requirements documents (MS Excel).
+DCI has designed engineering labs for companies such as Xilinx and Lockheed-Martin and we are proud to provide references upon request.
 Whether you are designing a new facility or renovating a exist lab space, our Engineering Lab Design Consultants have years of experience working with facilities personnel, lab managers, architects, and construction teams to create state-of-the-art laboratory facilities.

 Relevant Codes and Standards

 The following organizations have developed codes and standards for the design of engineering labs and these are minimum requirements to which we adhere.